 So you need tests to find out whether your gemstone is real or an imitation.
 You can do that with a microscope or magnifying glass: natural turquoise has flecks or spots of whitish material on a featureless pale blue background.
-Imitations will have black or other color veining and are uniformly dark blue and have a granular texture.
+Imitations will have black or other color veining that are uniformly dark blue and have a granular texture.

 The most expensive turquoise is the sky blue variety.
-The greenish and the ones with the spiderweb matrix are less expensive.
+The greenish ones and the ones with the spiderweb matrix are less expensive.
 The price will depend on size and color.
 But also on the fact whether it is a real gemstone, not treated, except for light waxing and oiling.
-Those treatments were already used since ancient times and will enhance the color and the luster.
+Those treatments have already used since ancient times and will enhance the color and the luster.

 The dyed imitations of this gem, like howlite and magnesite, are less valuable than the real gemstone, but when you know that these are imitations, the piece of jewelry can be very beautiful, but it is not turquoise.
 It has only the same color.

 When you love this beautiful gemstone you have a choice to buy the real gemstone, which is rather expensive or you decide to get along with a fake one.
-When you know this is the case, because you cannot afford the real gemstone, you can accept that (or not).
+When you know this is the case because you cannot afford the real gemstone, you can accept that (or not).
 But you will love it all the same.

 Gemstones are fascinating and beautiful.
 There is so much to tell about these beauties, including a lot of fun facts.
 FlorenceJewelshop published an e-book about birthstones and some of the well-known gemstones.
 If you are interested or want to add it to a jewelry gift, ask for it.
 It is free.
 Just let me know to whom I can send it.